What to do ?

 Want to discover mountain products, come to Saint Jean Pied de Port!

 As a country of mountains and pastoralism, the Basque Country has developed the mountain traditions of the Pyrenean valleys to meet the demand of Biarritz and Basque coast customers since the 19th century, a formidable commercial opportunity.
-Thus, in St Jean-Pied-de Port, Basque beret, Bayonne ham, Iroulegy wine, sheep’s cheese and honey are part of the preserved mountain traditions
+Thus, in St Jean-Pied-de Port, Basque beret, Bayonne ham, Irouleguy wine, sheep’s cheese and honey are part of the preserved mountain traditions

 The famous French beret comes from the Pyrenees!
 The beret is still made in Oloron (Béarn).
 Since the middle of the 19th century, it has become the Basque beret.
 Napoleon III would have named it after seeing the workers on his site in Biarritz wearing it.
 It will become in the twentieth century a symbol associated with the image of the French in Anglo-Saxon countries.
 Originally, it was made by the Pyrenean shepherds to protect themselves from the sun and bad weather, and today the Basques in St Jean Pied de Port wear it naturally.

-Mountain ham produced on farms in the southwest and particularly in the Pyrenean valleys has become Bayonne ham because it was marketed from the port of Bayonne.
+Mountain ham produced on farms in the southwest and particularly in the Western Pyrenean valleys has become Bayonne ham because it was marketed from the port of Bayonne.
 The old Pyrenean pig breeds have been successfully reintroduced in the Aldudes in the region of St Jean Pied de Port.
 Since July 2019, this ham has had a protected designation of origin (PDO) under the name Kintoa ham.